rajkumar-robosoft/flappy-bird-game/README.md

 # flappy-bird-game
-RxJs implementation of Flappy Bird like game
+RxJs implementation of Flappy Bird game and bootstraped using Parcel